 A flea infestation can be a true nightmare, but fleas are easy enough to prevent.

 There’s a wide range of options available to help you avoid fleas, and to tackle them if you do suffer an infestation.

 Let's take a closer look at cat fleas: how to spot them, why it's important to keep your cat protected and how to do so.

 Symptoms: what do fleas look like on cats?

-Fleas are the most common cause of scratching and skin irritation in cats and kittens.
-They’re nasty, irritating creatures that nestle into your cat’s fur and, once they’ve made themselves at home, bite into the skin and feed on your cat’s blood.
+Fleas are the most common cause of skin irritation in cats and kittens.
+They’re nasty creatures that nestle into your cat’s fur, bite into their skin and feed on their blood.

 - Hair loss